Blockchain technologies entered the trough of disillusionment in 2016, but 2017 will be brighter

 Are the doubters correct?
 Is this the end of digital currency as we know it?

-Not by a long shot, though we can certainly expect some ecosystem changes ahead.
+Not by a long shot — though we can certainly expect some ecosystem changes ahead.

-Consider the following: in the wake of Brexit earlier this year, the value of the British pound, assumed by most to be a ‘safe’ currency, tumbled overnight.
+Consider the following: In the wake of Brexit earlier this year, the value of the British pound, assumed by most to be a “safe” currency, tumbled overnight.
 During this same period, the value of bitcoin increased.
-The same trend was seen after the US Presidential election.
+The same trend was seen after the U.S. presidential election.
 The stock market took a nosedive, yet during the same period, the value of bitcoin went up.

 Are these two events merely coincidental?
 Not from where I sit.
 Both of these data points speak to the secure, borderless, frictionless power of digital assets.
-Digital assets are immune to control by a central authority, capital controls, or currency manipulation.
+Digital assets are immune to control by a central authority, capital controls or currency manipulation.
 As a result, they are insulated from global risk.

-More importantly, digital assets are designed for today’s era of digital information and the underlying blockchain technology has the power to completely overhaul the current financial system, making it more efficient, transparent and accessible.
+More importantly, digital assets are designed for today’s era of digital information, and the underlying blockchain technology has the power to completely overhaul the current financial system, making it more efficient, transparent and accessible.

-When taking a look at the industry over the last twelve months, the first quarter of this year saw total investment in blockchain startups topping a staggering $1 billion.
+When taking a look at the industry over the last 12 months, the first quarter of this year saw total investment in blockchain startups topping a staggering $1 billion.
 But that investment is starting to pull back.
-In the first nine months of 2016,

-In the first nine months of 2016, blockchain startups raised $429M across 92 equity financings.
-Compared to the same period in 2015, the deal activity fell this year by sixteen percent, and funding was down by seven percent.
+In the first nine months of 2016, blockchain startups raised $429 million across 92 equity financings.
+Compared to the same period in 2015, the deal activity fell this year by 16 percent, and funding was down by 7 percent.

-Compared to the same period in 2015, the deal activity fell this year by sixteen percent, and funding was down by seven percent.
 And we are already seeing some of this reticence play out in the market.
-For example, just last week, Circle announced that they were pivoting away from the buying and selling of bitcoin through their wallet app.
+For example, just last week, Circle announced they were pivoting away from the buying and selling of bitcoin through their wallet app.

 Is this evidence that we are at the beginning of the end?